ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 connection:

 C.delivered: The total amount of data (measured in octets or in packets) delivered so far over the lifetime of the transport connection.
-This does not include pure ACK packets.
+This MUST NOT include pure ACK packets.
+It SHOULD include spurious retransmissions that have been acknowledged as delivered.

 C.delivered_time: The wall clock time when C.delivered was last updated.